 X.1.2 Instantiation of IBC based credentials

-Two instantiations of IBC based crediatials are introduced below.
+Two instantiations of IBC based credentials are introduced below.

-Instantiation 1: This instantiation of IBC based credential is adopted from IBC implementation using pairing [IBE] [RFC5091].
+Instantiation 1: This instantiation of IBC based credential is adopted from IBC implementation using pairing [i.1].

 Let G1 and G2 be respectively an additive and multiplicative groups of the same order q, which is a large prime.
 A bilinear map ê: G1 × G1 → G2 is defined as follows.